HeresJohnny5/100-days-of-code/log.md

 **Progress**: Today I completed two videos of Bootstrap 4 From Scratch With 5 Projects, I started one of the five projects all while working on my own, and I wrapped up the 2nd week of lectures for M101: MongoDB for Node.js Developers.

 **Thoughts**: I'm starting to wrap up the site I've been working on at work only to have my senior ask to make some last minute changes, which do not make a lick of sense.
 Luckily I was able to make a case, find a solution with the help of another's code I found on CodePen and overcome some coding challenges I faced in a short period of time.

+## 64: April 1, 2018

+**Progress**: While it's been a couple days since my last post, I've been plugging away with both Bootstrap 4 and MongoDB.
+Today I completed all of my 2nd week homework for MongoDB University.
+Next week I'll be wrapping up the site I've been working on for work.

+**Thoughts**: I'm excited to be wrapping up a site I've been working on for several weeks at work.
+Here's to hoping I can contine web based projects at work.

 ---
 ### 2018 Projects / Certifications: